anadreth/cat-homework/README.md

 ## Overview

 Dashboard Builder is a comprehensive web application that enables users to create, customize, and share interactive dashboards through an intuitive drag-and-drop interface.
-The project combines a modern React frontend with a secure Express backend, offering enterprise-grade authentication and a rich widget ecosystem.
+The project combines a modern React frontend with a Express backend.

 ### Key Highlights